souris-dev/Aplenite-OS/README.md

 ===========

 Aplenite OS is a hobby 32-bit OS written in C and NASM.
 Currently, it features only a CLI.
 A VFS and user mode will be added soon.
+Very good for learning, as it is heavily commented.

-*Note : Aplenite can only print its name right now.*
+*Note : Aplenite can only print "Hello World!" right now : )*

 Building
 -----------